DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 ## Research outcomes

-The [findings](https://github.com/ONRR/research/blob/master/nrrd-research/38_HomepageGraphic/Consolidated%20Findings%20for%20GitHub.xlsx?raw=true) revealed that most users responded more positively to the four-card layout with four ways of reading or visualizing the process.
+The [findings (Excel)](https://github.com/ONRR/research/blob/master/nrrd-research/38_HomepageGraphic/Consolidated%20Findings%20for%20GitHub.xlsx?raw=true) revealed that most users responded more positively to the four-card layout with four ways of reading or visualizing the process.
 Users had also communicated that particular option helped them understand the scope of the NRRD site, especially because it provided an option to access more information.
 Participants liked how the interactivity worked in the two card version.